wp-plugins/appendad/readme.txt

 Initial release

 == Changelog ==
+= 1.1.0 =
+Added support for targeting placements by author, tags and categories

+= 1.0.2 =
+Fixed broken link in the Installed Plugins page

 = 1.0.1 =
 * Addeded a Settings link from the Plugins page for quick navigation